Food as medicine - thyroid disorders

 Gut healing foods

-Poor gut health is almost always a factors with thyroid conditions.
+Poor gut health is almost always a factor with thyroid conditions.
 Improving your gut health will increase your ability to absorb essential nutrients for your thyroid; it will also relieve any digestive complaints, reduce inflammation and improve your energy levels.
+Poor thyriod function plus thyriod medication impacts your gut's motility which can cause constipation.
+It is a viscous cycle which can be resolved by inproving hydation, increasing fibre and ensuring you have the right bacteria in your gut.

 If you need help managing your diet and your thyroid health make an appointment at Elemental Health today with a naturopath to start your journey to health.